acooke82/acooke82.github.io/_portfolio/portfolio-2.md

 The goal of this project was to build a model that could classify text passages into three different categories: (0) Not a movie or TV show review, (1) Positive review, or (2) Negative review.
 I decided to use logistic regression to build my classifier model because it was the algorithm that I had the most experience with, so I felt comfortable with being able to run and manipulate it by using *scikit-learn*.
 Once I had built my model, I judged its performance by calculating the F1 score.
 An F1 score is a good indicator of a model's predictive performance as it combines the harmonic means of precision and recall scores, ensuring a balanced score.

-This project was part of a [course](https://catalog.arizona.edu/courses/0199291) on statistical natural language processing I completed during the UA's MSc program.
-To view the code used for this project, please go [here](https://github.com/acooke82/multiclass_classification_model).
+This project was part of a [course](https://catalog.arizona.edu/courses/0199291) on statistical natural language processing I completed during the UA's MSc HLT program.
+To view the full project, please go [here](https://github.com/acooke82/multiclass_classification_model).

 ### 1. Exploratory Data Analysis